Your dog will show its love for you in a number of ways and it’s important for you to recognize the signs so you can reciprocate.

 Humans are social beings, too, but we have a tendency to balance our social lives with a certain amount of solitude for peace and quiet.
 It doesn’t occur to your dog to take “alone time.”
 It doesn’t cross his mind to want to be apart from you.
 Your dog’s devotion means that wherever you are, that’s where it wants to be.

 Jumping is generally considered an unwanted behavior from dogs, and most owners try to train it out of their dogs.
-This can be difficult though, partly because we also recognize it as a sign of love.
+This can be difficult though, partly because we also recognize it as a sign of love and affection.
 When we walk through the door, it’s nice to have our dog jump up to excitedly welcome us.

 Jumping really is an instinctive display of affection from your dog.
 As a puppy, a dog learns to lick its mother’s face and eyes.
 That’s why your dog jumps on you.
 It wants to lick your face because it recognizes you as its parent.